Editorial Board Guest Author

 Founder, Crescendo Strategies

-Ms. Silletto learned early in her career, from her Baby Boomer and GenX mentors, what “professionalism” meant to them, and absorbed critical information about management expectations during her first decade in the business world.
+Ms. Silletto learned early in her career, from her Baby Boomer and GenX mentors, what professionalism meant to them, and absorbed critical information about management expectations during her first decade in the business world.
 She then went on to earn her Master's in Business Administration (MBA) from the top-ranked University of Louisville Entrepreneurship program, lived overseas teaching German executives about business practices in the U.S., and then started her consulting firm, Crescendo Strategies, in 2012.

 Today, at age 38, she's a highly-sought-after national speaker conducting 50 to 100 engagements annually.
-Her retention advice has been published in Forbes, Huffington Post, The Boston Globe, and more, and more than 20,000 leaders have heard her speak on workforce issues.
-Workforce Magazine in Chicago named Ms. Silletto a “Game Changer” for her innovative approach to solving generational issues in the workplace and Recruiter.com listed her in their Top 10 Company Culture Experts to Watch, list.
+Louisville Business First recently named her one of their 2018 Forty Under 40 young professionals.
+Workforce Magazine in Chicago named Ms. Silletto a Game Changer for her innovative approach to solving generational issues in the workplace and Recruiter.com listed her in their Top 10 Company Culture Experts to Watch, list.
 She is also the author of the 2018 book, Staying Power: Why Your Employees Leave & How to Keep Them Longer.

-Ms. Silletto can be contacted at 812-207-0739 or firstname.lastname@example.org
+Ms. Silletto can be contacted at +1 812-207-0739 or firstname.lastname@example.org